streamr-dev/network/packages/client/README.md

 by passing it in the authentication options, as described earlier in this document.

 ## Events
+> ⚠️ Events for `streamr-client` seem to not be a thing anymore.
+Asked Eric about it

 The client and the subscriptions can fire events as detailed below.
 You can bind to them using `on`.